coco33920/website/src/index.md

 ### Bio {#bio}

 Hi!
-My name is Charlotte Thomas, I'm a 22 y.o French Developer, System admin, and general IT Specialist.
+My name is Charlotte Thomas, I'm a 22 y.o French Developer, System Admin (Linux Expert), and general IT Specialist.
 I have a good job and I like it so if you're a recruiter you do not need to send me an email.

 Same if you're looking for a developer to commission please search someone else I'm not your gal.
+But I know some people so you can contact me at `me+dev [at] charlotte-thomas.me`

-I love a variety of language, my languages of choice nowadays are _Rust_ and _OCaml_.
+I love a variety of language, my languages of choice nowadays are **_Rust_** and _**OCaml**_.
+Although I do like a plethora of other languages.

 My favourite projects are [Calc](https://codeberg.org/vanilla-extract/calc) and [BaguetteSharp](https://github.com/vanilla-extract/ocaml-baguettesharp-interpreter).

 I like writing parsers, interpreters, and compilers.
-I settled into a basic technique of _pratt-parsing_ from _Calc_ and newer projects.
+I settled into a basic technique of _pratt-parsing_ from _Calc_ and onwards.

 ### Queer {#queer}

 I am a queer woman.
-I am (not-exaustively), intersex, lesbian, asexual, demiromantic, and polyamorous.
+I am (not-exaustively) lesbian, asexual, and demiromantic.

 If you need help from a queer person, **please**, contact me you can see [here](#about-me) how to contact me.
 Especially if you're in France, I can see where I